osposweb/osposweb.github.io/Getting-Started-installations.md

 3. **Htdocs** working directory: Change the working directory in the current terminal window, assuming the `/var/www/html` as the web root html document directory and you can move to by executing `cd /var/www/html` but remember this depends of the Operating System Apache2 install

-4. **Download** Retrieve a prebuilt version of OSPOS using the latest release.
-Execute in same terminal: `wget https://github.com/opensourcepos/opensourcepos/releases/download/3.3.2/opensourcepos.20200903075833.3.3.2.bb309c.zip -O osposlastedstable.zip` to later move to the htdoc directory.
+4. **Download** the latest version of from the release section and uncompress it to the htdoc directory

-5. **Uncompress** to htdocs the download: `cd /var/www/html;unzip osposlastedstable.zip` this will populate all the web server htdocs root directory only for the software.

-6. **Create** database and access: executing in same terminal `mysql -u root -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` take **in consideratin password administrative privilegies** for the database users.
+5. **Create** database and access: executing in same terminal `mysql -u root -e "CREATE SCHEMA ospos;CREATE USER 'admin'@'%' IDENTIFIED BY 'pointofsale';GRANT ALL PRIVILEGES ON ospos . * TO 'admin'@'%' IDENTIFIED BY 'pointofsale' WITH GRANT OPTION;FLUSH PRIVILEGES;"` take **in consideratin password administrative privilegies** for the database users.

-7. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/database/database.sql`
+6. **Populate** database with that other command in same terminal `mysql -u admin -ppointofsale -D ospos < /var/www/html/database/database.sql`

-8. **Browse** use the web browser and run from `http://localhost/public` or better `http://127.0.0.1/public`
+7. **Browse** use the web browser and run from `http://localhost/public` or better `http://127.0.0.1/public`

-9. **Login** by using username as **admin** and the password **pointofsale** and then enjoy the software.
+8. **Login** by using username as **admin** and the password **pointofsale** and then enjoy the software.

 Now next to [Getting Started Usage](Getting-Started-usage)